 Mushrooms in Lawns are a Good Sign (Most of the Time)

-Many gardeners become concerned when they see lawn mushrooms; they worry that there’s something wrong with their lawn and have questions such as:
+I’ve met many gardeners who were concerned at the sight of lawn mushrooms; they thought that something was wrong with their lawn and I was often asked questions such as:

 - Am I overwatering the lawn?